ltb-project/self-service-password/docs/config_general.rst

    $background_image = "images/unsplash-space.jpeg";

-.. tip:: Comment this parameter to fall back to default background color

 Favicon
 ^^^^^^^

 You can change the favicon to your own custom image.
-By setting the ``$favicon`` variable:
+Set the path to favicon in ``$favicon``:

 .. code-block:: php

    $favicon = "images/favicon.ico";

-.. tip:: Comment this parameter to fall back to default favicon image

 Custom CSS
 ^^^^^^^^^^